PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 You will also need to record any other relief as Concessional relief where no other coding item exists, see PAYE11110.

-You should always make a Contact History note detailing the source amount.
+• Make a Contact History note detailing the source amount

 Example: Relief due on gross superannuation payments

-For 2008-2009 individual has made a £1000 gross lump sum payment to a superannuation scheme and relief has not been given through the net pay arrangement and you have established that tax relief is due using the Registered Pension Schemes Manual (see Registered Pension Schemes Manual (RPSM) at RPSM05201060).
+For 2008 to 2009 individual has made a £1,000 gross lump sum payment to a superannuation scheme and relief has not been given through the net pay arrangement and you have established that tax relief is due using the Pension Tax Manual (see Pension Tax Manual (PTM) at PTM044240).
 Generally in these cases tax relief is given through the Self Assessment system.

 If an employee requests that tax relief be given in their tax code for the current year, you should